Mainman002/CPP-Cmake-SDL2-Test/README.md

 * g++
 * SDL2

-## To setup this project create 2 folders
-* bin
-* include

-then run a terminal and type these commands
+## To compile this project run a terminal and type these commands
 ```
 cd bin
 cmake ..